 Even if the borrower has bad credit because of a previous loan default, his/her parents may be able to obtain one of these forms of financing at a low interest rate, making it easier for the borrower to repay his or her student loans.

 Yes!
 Borrowers who obtain a federal consolidation loan retain all of the benefits of a federal student loan, including:

 To obtain a deferment or forbearance, contact the servicer after the loan has been consolidated to request a deferment or forbearance form.

 Did you know that consolidation may reset the clock on deferments and forbearances?
-It's true!
+It’s true!
 Borrowers who have already reached the time limit on their forbearances and deferments may reset the clock to zero by consolidating.
-A consolidation is a new loan, eligible for the same deferments and forbearances as the original federal education loans.
+A consolidation is a new loan, eligible for the same deferments and forbearances as the original federal student loans.

 Consolidating helps borrowers manage multiple loans by replacing them with a single loan.
-Borrowers can also reduce the burden of federal education loan payments on their monthly budget by choosing a repayment plan with a lower monthly payment.
+Borrowers can also reduce the burden of federal student loan payments on their monthly budget by choosing a repayment plan with a lower monthly payment.

 There are, however, some reasons why borrowers might not want to consolidate their loans.

 Depending on the total amount of your consolidation loan, the government has set the following repayment periods: